-The State releases a Monthly Distribution of Tax Revenues Disbursement to Counties by Month Report which reflects funds collected and distributed to counties for the month.
+The State releases a Monthly Distribution of Tax Revenues which reflects funds distributed to counties for the month.
 The revenue remitted by the State is reviewed and documented by Commission staff each month to determine the reasonableness of the revenue.